lrdj/humansystems.io/XD/index.md

 ## Task 3

-Please send the other half of your team to the
-"Animal Senses" gallery on level three (see map).
-Hanging from the ceiling is a creature that can both swim faster than you, and run faster than you.
-This creature would struggle on a bicycle.
+Please send the other half of your team to the _"Animal Senses"_ gallery on level three (see map).
+Hanging from the ceiling is a creature that can both **swim faster than you, and run faster than you** This creature would struggle on a bicycle.

 1. What is this creature?
 2. Can you imagine a context where it would ride a bicycle?